 Had the crawlspace above the suspended drywall ceiling been accessible, I would have nailed wood guard strips across the floor joists to protect the cable, then stapled the cable to the joists between the guard strips.
 The best that I could when fishing cable in this inaccessible location was to route the cable as shown, which is allowed by the National Electrical Code.

-The is the NM-B 12/2 cable as it goes up through the subfloor to the kitchen sink cabinet:
+The is the NM-B 12/2 cable as it goes up between the floor joists through the subfloor to the kitchen sink cabinet:

 Success!
 NM-B 12/2 cable fished back to the kitchen sink cabinet:

 I have a minor problem.
-The NM-B cable is in the wrong place in the middle of the cabinet bottom.
+The NM-B cable is in the wrong place because it’s in the middle of the kitchen sink cabinet.
 Bare cable cannot be exposed per the Electrical Code rules and it would look stupid to have the cable penetration here.

-The new junction box and receptacle will be mounted on the back wall of the cabinet.
+The new junction box and receptacle will be mounted on the back wall of the sink cabinet.
 The NM cable needs to penetrate the cabinet floor directly below the junction box.
-I therefore drilled a 1 inch hole in the cabinet bottom almost directly above the hole in the subfloor with a wood boring drill bit to reroute the NM cable.
+I drilled a 1 inch hole in the cabinet bottom almost directly above the hole in the subfloor with a wood boring drill bit to reroute the NM-B cable.

-The NM-B 12/2 wire is attached to a spool flat steel fish tape and covered with a piece of duct tape to prevent snags.
-The steel fish tape is stiffer than nylon tape and curved in the direction needed to reach the hole in the center of the cabinet bottom.
+The NM-B 12/2 wire is attached to a spool of flat steel fish tape and covered with a piece of duct tape to prevent snags.
+The steel fish tape is stiffer than nylon tape and curved in the direction to reach the hole in the center of the cabinet:

-I pulled the NM cable back down the center hole and up the new hole by the wall, being careful not to kink the NM cable as the loop pulled through the center hole:
+I pulled the NM cable back down the center hole and up the new hole by the wall being careful not to kink the NM-B 12/2 cable as the loop pulled through the cabinet hole: